 The charge rate selections are provided as a percentage of the inverter/ charger's maximum charging capability.
-Refer to the label on the side of the inverter or the owner's manual for the inverter/charger to determine its maximum charge rate.
+Refer to the label on the side of the inverter or to the inverter/charger owner's manual to determine its maximum charge rate.
 Once you find this maximum charge rate, determine the percentage needed to limit the charge rate to your battery bank.